Vaðlaheiðargöng

 Vaðlaheiðargöng (/is/, lit.
 'Vaðlaheiði Tunnel') is a toll tunnel in the north of Iceland along Route 1, just east of Akureyri.
 It passes between Eyjafjörður and Fnjóskadalur.
 It is 7.4 km long and replaces a 21 km section of Route 1 including the Víkurskarð pass, often closed during winter.
 The tunnel shortens the travel between Akureyri and Husavik by 16 km.
-As of 2024, it is the only toll road in Iceland.

 The tunnel's construction was delayed by two water ingress incidents, one being of geothermal hot water.
 Due to this, temperatures inside the tunnel rise up to 22-26 °C in the warmest sections, and one of the tunnel's emergency laybys has even been used for hot yoga.
 The hot water found is used in a local geothermal spa a few kilometres south of the tunnel.

 Construction and Cost

 The estimated cost of the tunnel was ISK 11.5 billion (2013 prices, about US$96 million) but by April 2017, it was reported that the costs had surpassed the estimates by 44%.
 The Icelandic government loaned 4.7 billion ISK to the construction of the project in April 2017.

 The tunnel was planned to open at the end of 2016.
 However, a large cold water leak was found in early 2015 and large supports needed to be put in place.
 Adding to the problems, a large volume of hot water was also found and needed to be pumped out of the tunnel.
 The tunnel was scheduled to open in the fall of 2018.
 As of April 2017, the tunnel had been drilled, but finishing up and building the road remained.

 The tunnel opened on 21 December 2018.